 Trees for Omaha

-Trees for Omaha is a partnership between Keep Omaha Beautiful, the City’s Parks & Recreation Department, and the Nebraska Forest Service.
-The program was developed in response to the invasive Emerald Ash Borer (EAB) beetle, which was officially discovered in Omaha in June 2016 and will decimate our community’s ash trees over the next seven to ten years (nearly 15% of the city’s trees).
+Trees for Omaha is a partnership between Keep Omaha Beautiful and the City’s Parks & Recreation Department.
+The program was developed in response to the invasive Emerald Ash Borer (EAB) beetle, which was officially discovered in Omaha in June 2016 and is projected to decimate our community’s ash trees over the next seven to ten years (nearly 15% of the city’s trees).

-The goal is to plant a diverse stock of several thousand native trees in Omaha parks and right-of way (ROW) spaces in order to address the loss of ash trees due to the EAB and to improve the resilience of the city’s tree canopy and withstand future invasive pests.
-Over the next couple of years, tree planting projects will rotate around the city to areas most in need.
+The goal is to plant a diverse stock of several thousand native trees throughout Omaha's public parks and trails in order to address the loss of ash trees due to the EAB and to improve the resilience of the city’s tree canopy and withstand future invasive pests.
+Over the next few years, tree planting projects will rotate around the city to areas most in need.

-As of the end of 2020, we have planted 2,400+ trees in 59 public parks and along 3 trails throughout Omaha.
+As of October 2021, we have planted 2,800+ trees in 78 public parks and trails throughout Omaha.

 For more information about the Trees for Omaha program, click on the links below.